Infineon/mtb-example-psoc6-usb-msc-filesystem-freertos/README.md

 12. Repeat Step 9, but set the sample rate to *16000 Hz* and sample mode to *mono*.

-In addition to manipulating the recorded files, you can copy new files, create new folders, and delete the content in the USB drive through the OS, as any other storage device.
+In addition to manipulating the recorded files, you can copy new files, create new folders, and delete the content in the USB drive through the OS as any other storage device.

 ## Debugging

 You can debug the example to step through the code.
-In the IDE, use the **\<Application Name> Debug (KitProg3)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
+For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+**Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
+This means that some code executes twice - once before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
+See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and Implementation

 This code example uses the FreeRTOS on the CM4 CPU.
 The following tasks are created in *main.c*:

-- **Audio Task**: handles the creation of audio records.
+- **Audio Task:** handles the creation of audio records.
-- **USB Task**: handles the USB communication.
+- **USB Task:** handles the USB communication.

-The firmware also uses a mutex (*rtos_fs_mutex*) to control accesses to the file system by these two tasks.
+The firmware also uses a mutex (`rtos_fs_mutex`) to control accesses to the file system by these two tasks.
 FatFs is the chosen file system library to enable manipulating files in this code example.
 The FatFs library files are located in the *fatfs* folder.
 The low-level layer used by the library to access the PSoC 6 MCU driver is implemented in the *fatfs/disk.c* file.
 PSoC 6 MCU uses the SD Host interface to communicate with the microSD card.
+The *sd_card.c/h* files implement a wrapper to the SD Host driver.

 In the *USB task*, the USB Device block is configured to use the MSC Device Class.
 The task constantly checks if any USB requests are received.
 It bridges the USB with the file system, allowing the computer to view all files in the microSD card.
 The *usb_msc* folder contains all the related USB implementation as follows: